ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

     opacity: 0;
 }
 ```
-Not bad!
-We have a useful Alert component with a friendly little API:
+Nice!
+We got ourselves a useful component without a single build step or polyfill required ;)

+And check out that friendly little API:
 * Semantic `alert` tag
-* `type` attribute - _required_ - One of "info", "success", "warn", or "error"
+* `type` - _required_ - One of "info", "success", "warn", or "error"
-* `autodismiss` attribute - _optional_ - If present, the Alert will disappear after four seconds
+* `autodismiss` - _optional_ - If present, the Alert will disappear after four seconds
-* You can nest content inside it, including other custom HTML
+* You can nest content, including other custom HTML

 If you didn't know any better you'd be sure this was a standard HTML5 element available in all newer browsers.
 Hey, that's a good sign!